 Chief Deputy Garry Wilson

-The Chief Deputy of the St. Lucie County Sheriff's Office is Garry Wilson, whose distinguished law enforcement career spans more than 3 decades.
+The Chief Deputy of the St. Lucie County Sheriff's Office is Garry Wilson, whose distinguished law enforcement career spans more than three decades.

 He began his criminal justice career as a police officer in Milford, Connecticut.
 In 1982, he moved his family to Port St. Lucie in St. Lucie County, and joined the Port St. Lucie Police Department.
 He worked there in a variety of assignments and rose to the rank of Commander.
 In 1996, the Palm Beach Post named him Law Enforcement Officer of the Year.
 That same year, he was named Port St. Lucie Citizen of the Year.

 He holds a criminal justice degree from Indian River State College.
 He is a 2002 graduate of the 27th Session of the Senior Management Institute for Police which is located in Boston, Massachusetts.
 He is a 2006 graduate of the 39th Class of the Florida Criminal Justice Executive Institute.
-He also is a graduate of the FBI's Law Enforcement Executive Development Seminar, 57th Session, Quantico VA.
-November 2007
+He also is a 2007 graduate of the FBI's Law Enforcement Executive Development Seminar, 57th Session, Quantico Virginia.

 In 1996, former Governor Lawton Chiles appointed Chief Deputy Wilson to the Children’s Services Council of St. Lucie County.
 In 2000, Governor Jeb Bush reappointed him to the Council for another four years.
 In 2007, Governor Charlie Crist appointed Chief Deputy Wilson to the Children’s Services Council.
 In 2014, Governor Rick Scott continued Chief Wilson’s appointment to the Children’s Services Council.
 He served 15 years on the St. Lucie County Children’s Services Council.